NREL/pysam/docs/index.rst

 Getting Started
 ===============

+Installation
+^^^^^^^^^^^^
 For Python 3.5 to 3.8, as NREL-PySAM is available on PyPi.
-It is also availabble on Anaconda for MacOSX up to 3.8 and on Windows up to 3.7.
+It is also available on Anaconda for MacOSX up to 3.8 and on Windows up to 3.7.
 NREL-PySAM-stubs is the stub file package providing auto-completion features.

 To install from PyPi::